ExplainTheUniverse/ExplainTheUniverse/Site/data/detailed-analysis.md

 ## Frequency Analysis

-In our examination of the AI responses to the challenge of creating a metaphysical theory of the universe, we conducted a frequency analysis to identify the most commonly mentioned individuals, works, and papers across all models.
-This analysis helps us understand which ideas and thinkers have had the most significant influence on the AI-generated theories.

-Below, we present the most frequently mentioned philosophers, scientists, books, and papers.
-This data provides insight into the intellectual foundations underpinning the AI-generated metaphysical theories.
+We analyzed mentions of individuals, works, and papers across AI responses to identify key influences on the generated theories.
+Here are the most frequently cited:

 ### Philosophers Mentioned